Elektrospy/Sledge2Resonite/README.md

 ## Self compile
 1. Install [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader).
-2. Clone this Repository
+2. Clone this Repository (Don't forget the submodules!)
 3. Implement the methods you need to for your project.
 Said methods are outlined in the comments.
-4. Build and place your DLL's under "rml_mods".
+4. Build the ValveResourceFormat and Sledge2Resonite solutions
+5. Place your DLL's (Sledge2Resonite.dll, Sledge.Formats.dll, Sledge.Formats.Texture.dll) under "rml_mods".
   This folder should be at `C:\Program Files (x86)\Steam\steamapps\common\Resonite\rml_mods` for a default install.
   You can create it if it's missing, or if you launch the game once with ResoniteModLoader.
-5. Start the game!
+6. Start the game!

 ## Install prebuild
 1. Install [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader).
 2. Get prebuild *.dlls from release page
-3. Place the DLL's under "rml_mods".
+3. Place the DLL's (Sledge2Resonite.dll, Sledge.Formats.dll, Sledge.Formats.Texture.dll) under "rml_mods".
   This folder should be at `C:\Program Files (x86)\Steam\steamapps\common\Resonite\rml_mods` for a default install.
   You can create it if it's missing, or if you launch the game once with ResoniteModLoader.
 4. Start the game!